mchannon/hashsite/README.md

 There’s one more thing to remember with Hashsite: the polar regions.

-If took a polar region (say, #1^):
+If you took a polar region (say, #1^):

 ![](gridf.png)

-and split it into a 9x4 or even a 6x6 grid, we’d find ourselves with ridiculously accurate longitudes and ridiculously inaccurate latitudes:
+and split it into a 9x4 or even a 6x6 grid, we’d find ourselves with ridiculously precise longitudes and ridiculously imprecise latitudes:

 ![](gridf2.png)